allegroai/clearml/examples/hyperdatasets/README.md

 ![Dataview in the UI](../../docs/screenshots/hpd.png)
 ## Examples Overview ##
-- Hyperdataset registration into ClearML Enterprise
+- Hyper-Dataset registration into ClearML Enterprise
-- Hypderdataset usage examples, retrieving frames using the DataView Class and connecting to pytorch dataloader
+- Hypder-Dataset usage examples, retrieving frames using the DataView Class and connecting to pytorch dataloader

 ## Further Resources ##